pletzer/mint/README.md

-MINT - Mimetic Interpolation on the Sphere
+MINT - Mimetic INTerpolation on the Sphere

 ## Overview